ExabeamLabs/Content-Library-CIM2/README.md

 ![Exabeam](https://user-images.githubusercontent.com/57500390/233131296-b8618125-ef0d-497b-9c50-a8abe8b0d2b4.svg)

-# Exabeam Content Library
+# Exabeam Content Library - New-Scale
 Based on the Common Information Model 2.0

-Welcome to the Exabeam Content Library.
+Welcome to the Exabeam New-Scale Content Library.

-The Content Library is an online repository of knowledge and content that organizations can use to learn about available log source integrations and security use cases.
+The New-Scale Content Library is an online repository of knowledge and content that organizations can use to learn about available log source integrations and security use cases.

 This library reflects the hierarchical framework of the Exabeam Common Information Model.
 The library is programmaticly generated  from the Exabeam content repository.
-As changes are made to the information model, or new content is addedto the content repository, the Content Library is automatically updated to provide fast and easy access.
+As changes are made to the information model, or new content is added to the content repository, the New-Scale Content Library is automatically updated to provide fast and easy access.

 ## Content